 I am in love with lemon curd and lemon all the things!
-I’ve been making this homemade lemon curd for years and decided I finally needed to share it with you.
+I’ve been making this homemade curd for years and decided I finally needed to share it with you.

 Lemon Curd is a simple recipe made with just a few ingredients and it goes great on toast, in fillings for desserts, or on a spoon.